 Emirates ending Singapore to Melbourne route

-As reported by The Straits Times, Emirates has revealed that it intends to cut its daily flight between Singapore (SIN) and Melbourne (MEL).
-The airline has been operating this continuously route since 1996, with the exception of a service suspension during the pandemic.
+As of March 30, 2025, Emirates will be discontinuing its daily flight between Singapore (SIN) and Melbourne (MEL).
+The airline has been operating this route continuously since 1996, with the exception of a service suspension during the pandemic.
+A few months back, Emirates informed the Competition and Consumer Commission of Singapore (CCCS) of its intentions to pull out of this market, and now the timeline has also been revealed.

 For context, this route currently operates daily using a Boeing 777-300ER, with the following schedule: